 Before we get into the build, I will start by emphasizing one thing; this guide is not for a specific aquatic frog.
 This build is suitable for African Dwarf Frogs and even African Clawed Frogs.
 If you’re not familiar with their needs, the first things you should do is learn about the frog you want to keep.

 Chances are, the frogs available at the local pet store are African Dwarf Frogs.
 They’re small frogs, with webbed front and back feet and have eyes on the side of their heads.
 The African Clawed Frog is very similar in appearance.
 So similar, in fact, that they’re often mislabeled at pet stores.
 Anyway, the clawed frogs don’t have webbing on their front feet.
 They have 3 independent digits.
 Also, their eyes are on top of their heads.
-I’ve created care sheets for both and you can find them in the frog care sheets section of this website.
+I’ve created care sheets for both and you can find them in the frog care guides section of this website.

 Basic Tank Setup for Aquatic Frogs